-While Vitamins are essential for the immune system, blood clotting, and the consistent production of energy in the body, minerals play a vital role in maintaining bone health, growth, balancing fluids and amongst a number of other processes.
-Micronutrients are also referred to as ‘essential nutrients’ as they form an important part of daily food, for the body to better obtain the required vitamins and minerals.
+While Vitamins are essential for the immune system, blood clotting and the consistent production of energy in the body, minerals play a vital role in maintaining bone health, growth, balancing fluids and a number of other processes.
+Micronutrients are also referred to as ‘essential nutrients’ as they form an important part of daily food, for the body to obtain the required vitamins and minerals.

 Types and Functions –